ritacvn/hermes/README.md

 Use your good judgement and please justify the use (when necessary) of any third party library.

 ## Specifications
-Language: Swift 4.2
+Language: Swift 4.2 or later
 Development environment: Xcode 10 or later
 Target: iOS 12 or later

 ## Submission
 When finished, create a public Github repository with your solution.
+We want your code to represent the best of your abilities.
-Don’t hesitate to include any documentation or ramblings to help us better understand your submission and the coding choices you made.
+Please also include any documentation or ramblings to help us better understand your submission and the coding choices you made.

 Finally, there are plenty of details that are purposefully vague here, because we want to give you leeway to be creative and show us your way of doing things.